-Roy Bridge is located about 5miles west of Tulloch Station and 3 miles east of Spean Bridge.
-The village sits at the point where the River Roy joins the River Spean and gets its name from the bridge built across the River Roy.
-Roybridge is conveniently located to takie advantage of the many places of interest in the area and offers a more restful alternative to Fort William as a tourist base.
-It is well supplied with hotels, bar/restaurants and a camping and caravanning site on the banks of the River Spean.
-Perhaps the most famous attraction are ‘The Parallel Roads of Glen Roy which provide one of the best examples of a succession of ancient shores extending round the slopes of Glen Roy, created by a glacial lake which filled the Glen and drained in stages as the ice retreated at the end of the last ice age.
+Roy Bridge is located about 5 miles west of Tulloch Station and 3 miles east of Spean Bridge.
+The village sits at the point where the River Roy joins the River Spean.
+Roy Bridge is conveniently located to take advantage of the many places of interest in the area and offers a more restful alternative to Fort William as a tourist base.
+It is well supplied with accommodation, a restaurant and a camping and caravanning site on the banks of the River Spean.
+Perhaps the most famous attraction are ‘The Parallel Roads of Glen Roy’ which provide one of the best examples of a succession of ancient shores extending round the slopes of Glen Roy, created by a glacial lake which filled the Glen and drained in stages as the ice retreated at the end of the last ice age.

 The Caledonian Sleeper to London Euston (Fort William departure 19.50) passing near Roy Bridge in July with the mountain Aonach Mhor in the background.

-Aonach Mhor is the location for the Nevis Range Skii facility and visitors can take a gondala lift up this mountain for spectacular views of Ben Nevis and westwards across Loch Eil to the mountains of Kintail and as far as the Cuillin mountains on the Isle of Skye.
-The scene here is pastoral and the whole area from Tulloch is well wooded with large areas of cleared grazing land.
+Aonach Mhor is the location for the Nevis Range ski facility and visitors can take a gondola lift for spectacular views of Ben Nevis and westwards across Loch Eil to the mountains of Kintail and as far as the Cuillin mountains on the Isle of Skye.
+The scene here is pastoral and the whole area from Tulloch is well-wooded with large areas of cleared grazing land.
 It makes for a very pleasing contrast to the wild upland country of Rannoch Moor.